eldipa/xoz/docs/xoz-file-format-objects-spec.md

 A new binary format `.xoz` is proposed to support Xournal++ specific
 needs:

- - Random read access to data associated with a document's page including strokes, images and other embedded files.
+ - Random read and write access to data associated with a document's page including strokes, images and other embedded files without requiring reading or writing the entire file.
- - Random write access to update in-place the associated data with a page.
  - More efficient data representation.
  - Embed arbitrary files, including but not limited to, PDF, images, audio and fonts.